simsung1/sung-portfolio-site/README.md

 I also try to use semantic commit messages for best practice and as my skills and portfolio improve, I hope to optimize what I've built more in the future.

 Enjoy looking around and I look forward to hearing from you!

+To do:
+- make image carousel component reusable, take image array as a prop
+- make footer
+- make cards for banner section displays